beauterre/MG-asvg/README.md

 # MG-asvg
 Animated SVG timelines on any page with the Making Games - Animated SVG player.
+(MG-ASVG.js)

+## why?
+### SMIL is dead
+SMIL was the default animation tool for SVG, but due to lack of support, it´s pretty much dead.
+In this gap a plethora of tools popped up.
+Like Snap SVG, SVG js, raw, bonsai js, SVGator, Motion UI, MoJS, Vivus, Lazy Line Painter
+None of these do things the way I like it, geared towards my type of animation, which is advanced cut out using multiple embedded timelines.
+SVGator is quite powerful, but..
+Even though the editor has most stuff you might want, it´s not really geared towards drawing  (like Flash)  and artistic expression (like inkscape or photoshop.)
+The js is embedded, which is kind of smart, but there is tons of stuff in an animator you might want to reuse that is duplicated then.
+Als embedded timelines are not possible.
+And although it has an observer-mode that easily allows for buttons, that actually makes it harder to program custom behaviour into buttons if you do know some javascript.
+But I think I will make a converter for that animation type, because it´s not bad.
+The only thing wrong with it, is that it´s not actually free, even though it claims to be.
+Mostly free, I´d say.

+### CSS Animations aren´t interactive
+Also.. we had css animations as an alternative to SMIL..
+They basically have the same problems: clunky stuff, CSS animations get big, not really flexible and not widely supported.
+But most of all, both aren´t interactive, so you can´t really add sound or interaction.

+### APNG and Animated Gif
+Even though APNG is a great improvement over Animated Gif, they both have their drawbacks especially if you want to support multi-res displays like the Ipad.
+And even with tinypng supporting APNG, they tend to get as big as videos and they are AS hard to control, if not harder.

+### so what do I want with this thing?
+I want it all..
+I want artistic expression and rendering to video AND interactivity AND sound.
-(MG-ASVG.js) I  made this, because I want to sell web-animation and nobody seems to have a good way of placing these in - for instance - wordpress.
-Animated Gif has it´s drawbacks especially if you want to support multi-res displays like the Ipad or if you want to start and stop your animation with javascript.
+I started making this, because I wanted to sell web-animation and nobody seems to have a good way of placing these in - for instance - wordpress.
 So I thought, why not make a general solution and give it away for free on github.
 This way, I get people using it and I´ll find more issues and this will make my product more stable.
+You know.. the freeware concept.
 It seemed (and still seems) rather straight forward what has to happen, it's just a load of work.
-I just can't believe that SVG has been around for two decades at least and it has been a decade since we couldn't use flash anymore..
-So how come nobody fixed this in a decade using all this free stuff floating around and supported by EVERY browser?

-Sometimes...
-I just don't get what we are doing.
-Making money is fun and all, but some things just need to get done.
-Money or no.
-For the good of life all throughout the universe.

 ## MG-asvg-player
 MG-ASVG.js is the script you have to include to play these kind of animations, anywhere on the page.
 You can find it in the folder "js"

+## interactiviy support
+I want the MG-asvg object to support starting and stopping of timelines by ID, support events as a basic.
+After that we will support changing parameters on the fly, like playback speed.

+## simple sound event support (I am nowhere near this yet :)
+The sound events I want to support first are beep-o-tron sounds.
+Later that might be extended to musical things and wavs and mp3s (converted from beep-o-tron on the fly or imported) and some basic effect-racks like reverb etc.

 ## demos
 Simple demo´s https://hjalmarsnoep.github.io/MG-asvg/ (I´ll make something fun later)